neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 	      TYPO3_FooPackage_secondResource: TYPO3_FooPackage_firstResource &amp;&amp; evaluate(current.securityContext.party.name == "Andi")

-The above configuration defines a resource that matches on the ``updateProject`` method only if it is not called with the ``title`` arugment equal to "FLOW3".
+The above configuration defines a resource that matches on the ``updateProject`` method only if it is not called with the ``title`` argument equal to "FLOW3".
 The second resource matches if the first one matches and the ``name`` property of the currently authenticated ``party`` is equal to "Andi".